centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 Mean Segmental Type-Token Ratio is a measure of lexical richness.
 It segments the text in segments of a given size (here 100 words, often taken as standard) and calculates the Type-Token Ratio for each segment - then takes the average of all segment ratios of the whole text.

+## TTR_VERB
+The type/token ratio of only **verbs** in the text.
+To account for length, we only did the simple TTR of the first 60.000 tokens of each text.

+## TTR_NOUN
+The type/token ratio of only **nouns** in the text.
+To account for length, we only did the simple TTR of the first 60.000 tokens of each text.

 ### BZIP_TXT

 Compressibility of the text-files as calculated by dividing the original bitsize of the text with the compressed bitzsize (using bzip2 compression).